Close

 1. Adjusting the Diet

-At times, the discolouration that occurs on the skin might be a result of the body reacting to a particular food item.
-This can be conclusively determined by trying out specific food items and observing its reaction.
-At times, this could be a sign of a lifelong allergy or even a temporary one.
+At times, skin discolouration might result from the body reacting to a particular food item.
+This can be conclusively determined by examining specific food items and observing their reactions.
+It could sometimes be a sign of a lifelong allergy or even a temporary one.

 2. Keeping the Baby Warm

-Some children tend to experience a severe mottling of skin after having a bath or being in the tub for long durations of time.
+Some children experience severe skin mottling after bathing or in the tub for long durations.
 In specific scenarios, the presence of cold water or a cold atmosphere can cause the skin to react in such a manner as well.
-Make sure your baby is warm and comfortable as often as possible, and bundle him up in a blanket if needed.
+Ensure your baby is warm and comfortable as often as possible, and bundle him up in a blanket if needed.

 3. Staying Indoors

-Your baby may have tinea versicolour, which is a harmless fungal infection leading to skin discolouration.
-Hot, humid climate is known to accelerate its growth.
-Hence, make sure your baby is wearing loose-fitting clothes and is indoors during this time.
+Your baby may have tinea versicolour, a harmless fungal infection leading to skin discolouration.
+The hot, humid climate is known to accelerate its growth.
+Hence, ensure your baby is wearing loose-fitting clothes and indoors during this time (10).

 4. Opting for Organic and Healthy Products

-The constitution of a baby care product itself might be the reason behind the little one’s skin reacting adversely.
-The usage of certain chemicals or even fragrances to make the cream or shampoo better suited for kids could trigger a reaction in the child’s sensitive skin.
-Opt for a different brand or an organic equivalent or even homemade creams for a while.
+The constitution of a baby care product might be why the little one’s skin reacts adversely.
+Using certain chemicals or fragrances to make the cream or shampoo better suited for kids could trigger a reaction in the child’s sensitive skin for a different brand or an organic equivalent or even homemade creams for a while (10).

 5. Constant Warmth to Tackle Acrocyanosis

 The presence of a purplish tinge on the hands or feet of the baby might be indicative of acrocyanosis.
-A blood vessel constriction usually causes this to happen, and if the child’s body is cold or exposed to cool atmospheres, the condition may worsen.
-Therefore, using gloves and socks can be beneficial and can let the body balance itself out properly.
+Blood vessel constriction usually causes this, and if the child’s body is cold or exposed to cool atmospheres, the condition may worsen.
+Therefore, gloves and socks can help the body balance properly (11).

 6. Honey